KhangNguyen22/Self-driving-Robot-ELEC1601/README.md

 * Ability to think about programs in terms of hardware requirements

+* Modularisation of a complex task into workable tasks, to assign team members.

 ## Why:

 This was our final group project for an electrical subject called Introduction to computer systems (ELEC1601).
+We chose to do what is difficult because what is difficult is inspiring.

 ## Where:
-Made in a electrical engineering laboratoy at the University Of Sydney.
+Engineered at the University Of Sydney.

 ## When: